grlt-hub/app-compose/README.md

 import { createContainer, compose } from '@grlt-hub/app-compose';

 // Imagine we are cooking a dish in our restaurant kitchen.
+// There are three steps:
+// 1. hire the chef
-// There are three steps: hire the chef, order the ingredients, and cook the pizza.
+// 2. order the ingredients,
+// 3. and cook the pizza.

-// First: prepare the "chef" — it’s like hiring the chef to start cooking. const chef = createContainer({
+// First: prepare the "chef"
+// it’s like hiring the chef to start cooking. const chef = createContainer({
   // The name of our chef.
   id: 'John Doe',